How does smart heating work?

-Replacing your old thermostat with a single-zone smart thermostat like the Nest 3rd Generation Learning thermostat is the simplest and most cost-effective option.
+Replacing your old thermostat with a smart single-zone thermostat like the Nest 3rd Generation Learning thermostat is the simplest and most cost-effective option.

 You will still have a single zone but will gain impressive control and benefits.

-2. Multiple Single Zone
+2. Multiple Single Zone Heating

 Strictly speaking, this is not a recognised category.
-But we have added it because it is an option if you already have multiple zones in your home.
+But we have added it because it is an option if you already have multiple zones plumbed in your home.

 If you have a newer home or have renovated you might have 2 or more thermostats controlling separate heating circuits.
-Most commonly, you may have Underfloor Heating Zones (UFH) plus radiator zones.
+Most commonly, you may have wet Underfloor Heating Zones (UFH) plus radiator zones.